 This project is guided by a curiosity concerning Cosmopolitanism and ‘the Cosmopolitan’ within virtual spaces and their influence upon the material world.

-Intercultural Competence and Communicative Practises within International Cooperation in Virtual Contexts
+Study B: Intercultural Competence and Communicative Practices within International Cooperation in Virtual Contexts

 (Luisa Conti and Milene Mendes de Oliveira: November 2020-April 2022)